Welcome to

 (They/Them/Elle)

 “Centro for me has been a safe space here in Kumeyaay lands (San Diego) for undocu & trans folks.
-I am so grateful to have been able to volunteer here for the past 3 years with Mat Ichech Compost and be in a community space where they value and uplift voices from all communities.
-The community at Centro is like no other, everyone here, from paid staff to volunteers are all people working hard to uplift everyone in the community.
-I love that Centro’s doors are always open for the community."
+I am so grateful to have been able to volunteer here for the past 2 years with Mat Ichech Compost and be in a community space where they value and uplift voices from all communities.
+The community at Centro is like no other, everyone here, from paid staff to volunteers are all people working hard to uplift not only the our community but all oppressed people.
+Centro’s doors are always open"

 Xochitl Ozomatli